I was born in Milwaukee, Wisconsin, the fourth of five children.

 It’s good to have goals but don’t be alarmed if you end up elsewhere.
 I started out wanting to be a librarian and along the way became a visual inspector in a canning factory, personal assistant to a blind woman, dishwasher, cashier in a fancy clothing store, teacher, recycling center tour guide, and mom.
 Then when my younger child turned one, I decided it was time to write a novel.
 Because, you know, I wasn’t busy enough with a toddler and baby.
 I wrote in secret and loved disappearing into a world that didn’t include temper tantrums and poopy diapers.

 I now live in the foothills of the Rocky Mountains and no longer write in secret.
-Because I’ve always most enjoyed reading novels about real people who handle life much as I do (without swords or magic spells), those are the kinds of stories I write, mostly middle-grade fiction but also some young adult.
-I write, trail-run, bird, and hang out with other middle-grade writers at From the Mixed-Up Files…of Middle-Grade Authors.
+Because I’ve always most enjoyed reading novels about real people who handle life much as I do (without swords or magic spells), those are the kinds of stories I write, middle-grade and young adult fiction.
+I write, trail-run, bird, and read lots and lots of books.

 The great thing about life is you never know what might happen next.